Joshuliu/Compression-Project-G4/README.md

   - Starts with 0
   - Characters:
     - e, t, a, i, o, n, s, h
   - Excluding the first character (always 0, used to indicate short char), Short characters follow a standard pattern going down the list by 0000, 0001, 0010, 0011, 0100, etc.
+- How it works
+  - Ensure binary_code.json is in the same folder as the encode/decode file you are running.
+    - If binary_code.json is invalid or missing, code will print "binary_code.json invalid or missing.
+Is it in the same folder?"
+  - When running either files, both will ask you to input a file to convert to binary or text.
+Make sure that that file is in the same folder as the encode/decode file, and enter the full filename (e.g. “test.txt”).
+    - If a file name is invalid, the code will print “File invalid.” and exit.
+  - Encode.py will convert all the text in the file (assuming each character is in our binary code) to binary.
+Decode.py will be able to convert that binary code back.
+    - If a character is not in our binary code, encode.py will simply skip it.
+If decode.py receives an invalid binary code or an invalid character, it will just put it into the result without changing it.
+  - After encode.py and decode.py prints their converted results, the data is saved into their files encode_output.txt and decode_output.txt, respectively.
+    - If any output files are missing, the code will create its output file and properly save the data onto it.

 ## List of Binary Representation of Characters
 |Character |Binary |
 | - | - |